12 Ways to Save Money at Home

 With most baby care, a big cut of the budget goes to the purchase of formula milk and diaper.
 Thank God I breastfed all our 5 babies so we saved a lot.
-I wrote a hub where I shared budgeting tips for new moms and dads.
+I wrote a hub where I shared how to save money when you have a baby.
 This hub is sort of a follow-up on a similar topic of saving money or budgeting at home.

 In this hub, I will primarily tackle tips on how to budget expenses while parenting children who have passed the baby care stage or those who have begun going to school.
 I believe most tips are applicable even when the children are fully grown.
 Hopefully, the subsequent information would be helpful to you.